DETAILED ACTION

 detecting a first body structure (vertebral column equates to a first body structure) in the first image (Paragraph [0001] “imaging the anatomical parts of the human anatomy by means…to an X-ray apparatus having an X-ray source and an X-ray detect or facing the X-ray source”; Paragraph [0037] “at least one initial projection image which preferably includes the vertebral column 20 completely.
 The overview image is determined from several initial projection images of different portions of the spinal column...the spinal axis line 21 is detected by known measures, and the lateral tilt angles .alpha. of the vertebrae of interest are measured by means of known methods.”);

-and moving the imaging system toward the target image position (Paragraph [0010] “the apex vertebrae of a scoliotic curve of the spine, the X-ray apparatus can then automatically acquire snapshots of all parts of interest.
+moving the imaging system toward the target image position (Paragraph [0010] “the apex vertebrae of a scoliotic curve of the spine, the X-ray apparatus can then automatically acquire snapshots of all parts of interest.
 It can be translated automatically to align each part with the line-of-sight or it can be zoomed in for optical magnification by reducing the source-object distance or by increasing the detector-object distance.”; Paragraph [0045] “detector positions are controlled by image information in order to obtain an optimum view of specific parts of the spinal column automatically.
 The image information can be used for automatic optimum adjustment of the collimation, the exposure parameters and the projection orientation”).

 Helm teaches determining a first position of the imaging system relative to the first body structure based on the first image (Paragraph [0042] “Accordingly, the imaging device 36 can be tracked relative to the subject 28 as can the instrument 144 to allow for initial registration, automatic registration, or continued registration of the subject 28 relative to the image 40.”);

-determining a distance to [a target image position] based on the relative position (Paragraph [0089] “The distance 668 may be used or be identified as the distance d of movement of the imaging system and may be used to alter or determine a plane of focus for each of the intermediate images”; Paragraph [0090] “determining the distance d, which may be a translation distance and is related to the slot filter spacing (e.g. distance 412), focus plane and region of interest in the subject to be imaged”).
+determining a distance to [the target image position] based on the first position (Paragraph [0089] “The distance 668 may be used or be identified as the distance d of movement of the imaging system and may be used to alter or determine a plane of focus for each of the intermediate images”; Paragraph [0090] “determining the distance d, which may be a translation distance and is related to the slot filter spacing (e.g. distance 412), focus plane and region of interest in the subject to be imaged”).

 Therefore, it would have been obvious to one of ordinary skill of the art before the effective